pandas-dev/pandas/doc/source/development/maintaining.rst

 -----------------------------

 Occasionally, contributors are unable to finish off a pull request.
-If some time has passed (a week, say) since the last review requesting changes, gently ask if they're still interested in working on this.
-If another week or so passes with no response, thank them for their work and close the pull request.
+If some time has passed (two weeks, say) since the last review requesting changes, gently ask if they're still interested in working on this.
+If another two weeks or so passes with no response, thank them for their work and close the pull request.
 Comment on the original issue that "There's a stalled PR at #1234 that may be helpful.", and perhaps label the issue as "Good first issue" if the PR was relatively